hritamdutta18/Hackulus_Team_DASH/README.md

-# Hackulus_Team_DASH
+# ZooMath
-A website for Hackulus Hackathon by SIAM VIT.
+A Math website for Hackulus Hackathon by SIAM VIT.